-Fire and building officials are confronted from time to time with the need for professional product, equipment, process or chemical testing, inspection and evaluation services.
-The model codes refer to the term “nationally recognized” testing laboratories, but give little selection guidance.
+Fire and building officials are confronted from time to time with the need for professional product, equipment, process or chemical testing inspection and evaluation services.
+The model codes refer to the term “nationally recognized” testing laboratories but give little selection guidance.

-The U.S. Occupational Safety and Health Administration (OSHA) maintains a list of its “nationally recognized testing laboratories.”
-The labs on its list may be retained to determine that specific equipment and materials meet consensus-based safety standards.
-They can provide the assurance that these products are safe for use in the U.S. workplace.
+The OSHA NRTL list has specific information about each lab in the recognition program, including the recognized lab-approved testing sites and the specific standards for which each lab is recognized under this program.
+The labs on the list may be retained to determine that specific equipment and materials meet consensus-based safety standards, providing assurance that these products and systems are safe for use in the U.S. workplace.